fred-ai-security/ai-security-assurance-labs/README.md

 ## 🧠 How to Read This Repository

-This repository is intended for security engineers, AI engineers, and hiring managers evaluating applied AI security skills.
+This repository is intended for security engineers, AI engineers, and hiring managers evaluating applied AI security capabilities in real-world environments.

+While the artifacts reflect real-world patterns, they are intentionally scoped for demonstration and learning purposes.

+Design choices emphasize clarity, reproducibility, and auditability over production optimization.

 This repository is structured to mirror how AI security work is performed in practice.

-Each folder represents a distinct security domain, and documents are written as engineering artifacts rather than tutorials.
+Each folder represents a distinct security domain aligned to real enterprise security functions.

 Readers can explore in any order, but a recommended path is: